Sublinearity of the number of semi-infinite branches for geometric random trees: Models and sublinearity results

 \end{theorem}

-Because of the lack of isotropy of the Directed LPP Tree, we cannot immediatly deduce from (\ref{sublinLPP}) that $\EE \frac{\chi_{r}}{r}$ tends to $0$.
-A possible way to overcome this obstacle would be to take advantage of the coupling between the LPP model and the TASEP.
-This coupling matches the competition interfaces delimiting the subtrees of $\TT$ with second class particles in the TASEP.
+Because of the lack of isotropy of the Directed LPP Tree, we cannot immediatly deduce from (\ref{sublinLPP}) that $\EE \chi_{r}/r$ tends to $0$.
+In the case of exponential weights, a possible way to overcome this obstacle would be to take advantage of the coupling between the LPP model and the TASEP.

+In order to avoid extra definitions, we do not mention explicitly in Theorem \ref{theo:sublinLPPtree} the following extension: (\ref{sublinLPP}) still holds without the strict concacivity of the shape function $g$, i.e. the restriction of $g$ to $\{(t,1-t), 0\leq t\leq 1\}$ may admit flat segments.
+In this case, thanks to Theorem 2.1 of \cite{GeRaSe}, geodesics are no longer directed according to a given direction but according to a semi-cone (generated by a flag segment).